-How to hire a Freelance Lighting Assistant?
+How to hire a freelance Lighting Assistant?

-How to hire a Freelance Lighting Assistant?
+How to hire a freelance Lighting Assistant?

 A freelance lighting assistant takes their cue from the director about the tone of the scene and then works to create the appropriate themes by rigging artificial lights to fit the vision.
 The assistant can have varying degrees of autonomy when it comes to the amount of light and which objects or people to highlight, depending on what the director needs.
 Regardless of how much decision making powers the assistant has, they should have their own theories and standards about their work.